JerkyTreats/tetris/README.md

 - ~~Ghost piece shouldn't search from bottom up, it should start from top and search down.~~
   - If the `I` piece is the first to spawn, its Ghost will be placed in an incorrect position.
+  - The ghost for `I` in general seems a bit messed up.
+I think its because its the only piece that is one size high.